 The Purpose of the Pecking Order

 Chickens establish their pecking order out of natural instinct.
 They use this hierarchy to determine the order in which they eat and drink.
-The pecking order also affects activities like roosting, egg laying, and mating.
-Much of a chicken’s life is influenced by their place in the pecking order.
+The pecking order also affects activities like roosting, egg-laying, and mating.
+Much of a chicken’s life is influenced by its place in the pecking order.
 Stronger, more dominant chickens at the top of the order get first access to food, water, and treats.
 They also get their pick of roosting space.
 Chickens at the lower end of the pecking order must wait their turn for these things.
 When lower-ranked chickens try to usurp their flock members by getting to these things first, they’ll get knocked back into place with a peck or other show of dominance.
 Of course, these rankings aren’t always permanent.
 As chickens age and new members join the flock, everyone’s place in the pecking order can shift.
 Some dominant chickens will even relinquish their spot as they grow older or tired of their duties.

 Who’s at the Top?